aidanjrauscher/MovieList/README.md

 # <h1> Overview

+ ## <h3> Motivation
+ I watch a *lot* of movies, so I wanted a way to keep track of the ones I've seen, and the ones I want to see.

 This is a 2-tier Python program that allows the user to keep track of movies in two seperate lists: a watch list and a seen list.
 All data is stored in a MySQL database.